 Impressions of Operator Performance

 Another area of London Transit’s conventional service measured by the Voice of the Customer surveys covers Operator performance expectations.
-As set out in the table below, survey respondents indicated a high level of satisfaction with Operator performance.
-As the table also indicates, customers indicated their high level of confidence in LTC Operator’s knowledge of the system.
+As set out in the table below, survey respondents indicated a high level of satisfaction with Operator performance as well as their knowledge of the system.

 Voice of the Customer Perceptions

 |Bus drivers are helpful and courteous||79%|